amirhosseinyavari021/CCG/README.md

   - **Self-Update Mechanism:** Automatically upgrade to the latest version with a simple `update` command.
   - **User Feedback System:** Share your thoughts directly via the `feedback` command or through automatic prompts to help improve the tool.
   - **Intelligent Uninstall:** When removing the tool with the `delete` command, you can optionally provide feedback on why you're leaving.
-  - **Privacy-Focused Analytics:** We collect basic, anonymous usage data (like install counts and active users) to understand project growth without tracking any personal information.
+  - **Advanced Analytics:** Enhanced privacy-focused analytics with structured logging for better insights and improved AI responses.

 ## 🚀 Quick Install (Recommended)